 And if you decide not to prune the branches, you could just snip the leaves and leave one or two leaves at the top.
 Water loss will be minimal and this is to promote evaporation after you replant the plant later, which makes it root faster.
 If there are any flowers or buds, snip them off as well.
 You could cut off some string roots to promote new growth.
 After cutting, apply sealant (e.g. cinnamon, garden lime, nail gloss, wood glue, cement) to protect the cuts.

 You can trim the roots a bit:

-Then, we can let the plants rest in a cool, shady place for 7-15 days.
-For the ones that you still leave one or two leaves on, after about a week in the shade, you can plant them again (as long as the cuts have been dried).
+Then, you can let the plants rest in a cool, shady place for 7-15 days.
+For the ones that you still leave one or two leaves on, after about a week in the shade, you can plant them again in new soil (as long as the cuts have been dried).

 For the plants that we have pruned the branches back, you could rest them in the shade for 2-3 weeks.
 Even 4 weeks is fine, because we cut back the leaves/branches and put them in a cool place, water loss is minimal.

 As you see some new buds or some tiny root buttons poke out, you could plant them in new soil and begin watering them.
 This time, when they catch on to the new environment, they will grow up strong and happily.